 Statue of Storm God

-Basalt statue is about 1.6m in height.
+The basalt statue is about 1.6 m in height.
 The inscription at the hem of the seated figure's robe mentions the name Atrisuha which may mean "soul of Suhi" and represent the dead king Suhi I or II.
 It was located at the King's Gate in Karkamış.
 The base and statue were smashed during the years of First World War.
 The inscription is a curse against those who does not make offerings to the deity.
-Fragments of heavily damaged top section is currently at the museum depot in Ankara.
-Reign of Katuwas, 10th or early 9th century BCE.
-The base cane be seen in Anatolian Civilizations Museum, Ankara.
+Fragments of heavily damaged top section are currently at the museum depot in Ankara.
+It dates to the reign of Katuwa in the 10th or early 9th century BCE.
+The base can be seen in the Anatolian Civilizations Museum, Ankara.

 Gilibert, A. Syro-Hittite monumental art and the archaeology of performance, Berlin, 2011.
 (Carchemish 63-64)